juli04guilar/groupBy/README.md

 # distinctCount(alias,columnName)
 Operation | Parameters | description
 --- | --- | ---
-string | alias  | alias for the agreggation sum string | columnName   | name of the column to get to perform counting
+string | alias  | alias for the agreggation distinctCount string | columnName   | name of the column to get to perform counting